G-U-N/Gen-L-Video/README.md

 - **[2023.06.04]**: [Colab demo](https://colab.research.google.com/drive/1bWROxCbt7XFHTiz5G8T4ILZBtMjtOpDn?usp=sharing) released!
 - **[2023.06.09]**: We now support Video2Video generation (inspired by the image2image transition), capable of generating very realistic long videos of faces.

-🤗🤗🤗More training/inference scripts will be available in a few days.

 ## Setup